sonar-perl/sonar-perl/README.md

 ## Performing a release

 We're using the `axion` plugin for standardising the release process.
-To craft a new release, we tag the latest master, and let TravisCI push the resulting build artifacts to our Github releases page, and to docker hub.
+To craft a new release, we tag the latest master, and let TravisCI push the resulting build artifacts to our GitHub releases page, and to Docker Hub.

 You can start this process by calling: